wgseligman/GramsSim/util/README.md

 </parameters>
 ```

-The idea is that this same options XML file might can be used
+The idea is that this same options XML file can be used
 by more than one program in an analysis.
 The `<global>` section
-contains parameters that might apply to any program.
+contains parameters that would apply to any program.
 Individual
 programs will have their options in their own sections.
 For the
 purpose of these examples, we're using the name `gramsg4`.
 If you
-created a program with the name `myanalysis`, within the options XML
+created a program with the name `myanalysis`, in the options XML
 file you'd have:

 ```